Types of Power Saws

 - Wait for the blade to completely stop before lifting the saw from a cut.

-While saws can be used for a wide variety of projects, there could be times when it doesn't make sense to purchase a new saw for a specific task on a one-time project.
-The Home Depot offers power saw rental so you use the equipment you need without it permanently taking up workshop space.
+Saws can be used for a wide variety of projects.
+However, there could be times when it doesn't make sense to purchase a new saw for a specific task on a one-time project.
+The Home Depot offers power saw rental.
+That way, you can use the equipment you need without it permanently taking up workshop space.